jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 A DSL can be useful in the right situation, but make sure you are in the right situation.
 Is the domain flexible?
 By that, do you need to support many scenarios with a domain, such as customer-specific configurations or rapidly changing behavior requests, such as regulatory policies, etc.?
 See: [Use Cases for Composability Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#use-cases-for-composability-design-patterns).

 This type of domain specification flexibility is not the same as config values, feature flags, or branching logic, which tends to add complexity to the implementation.
 This flexibility resides in DSL specifications, each of which are transformed into unique and individual composite object trees from which the bespoke behaviors emerge.
 This is the separation of [Computation and Coordination](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#computation-and-coordination).

+Consider tax preparation software that implements tax regulations.
+Regulations vary from juristiction to juristiction.
+Regulations cannot be negotiated.
+Regulations change regularly.
+Regulation implementation must be complete.
+Due dates cannot slip.
+A tax regulation DSL would help maneuver the regulation minefields better than a GPL.
+See: [Designing a DSL for accounting: use a DSL to describe taxes, pension contributions, and general financial calculations](https://tomassetti.me/financial-accounting-dsl/).

 # Domain-Specification Languages
 Here are some examples of common DSLs found in the wild as more concrete examples.